ibm-cloud-docs/solution-tutorials/highly-available-and-scalable-web-application.md

 Access the Wordpress installation at `http://YourAppServerIPAddress/` using either the private IP address (if you are going through the SoftLayer VPN connection) or the public IP address of *app1* or *app2*.
 ![Configure virtual server](images/solution14/wordpress.png)

+If you configured the application servers with only a private network link, you will not be able to install Wordpress plugins, themes or upgrades directly from the Wordpress admin console.
+You will need to upload the files through the Wordpress user interface.
+{: tip}

 ## Provision one load balancer server in front of the application servers
 {: load_balancer}